 Is Chromebook an option for college student?

-Perhaps a Chromebook is a better option than say a pricey Macbook in that most schools have computer labs that actually provide a better atmosphere for studying.
+Perhaps a Chromebook is a better option than a pricey Macbook because most schools have computer labs that provide a better atmosphere for studying.

-Any gaps a student might have with his or her use of the college’s computer lab can easily be fulfilled by a Chromebook.
+A Chromebook can easily fulfill any gaps a student might have with his or her use of the college’s computer lab.
 Chromebooks are lightweight, they run Flash, and email.
-Students can use Google Drive to easily have colleagues edit and to submit papers.
-A Chromebook allows them to read academic articles, browse social media, or even conduct other “recreational” research.
+Students can use Google Drive to have colleagues edit easily and to submit papers.
+A Chromebook allows them to read academic articles, browse social media, or conduct other “recreational” research.

-Generally, Chromebooks can run anything that uses Flash, which is what the majority of online and offline applications for his or her classes will be using.
-Be sure to check your student’s computer requirements, to make sure a Chromebook can run necessary applications or tools.
+Generally, Chromebooks can run anything that uses Flash, which is what most online and offline applications for his or her classes will be using.
+Check your student’s computer requirements to ensure a Chromebook can run the necessary applications or tools.